ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 The manual page typically includes a description of the command, its usage syntax, available options, and examples.
 You can navigate through the manual page using the arrow keys or the `Page Up` and `Page Down` keys.
 Press `q` to exit the manual page and return to the command prompt.

 ##### Activity 1
+If you haven't already, create a new directory called `week01`.
+Once the directory is created, enter into it and confirm that the change of directories was successful by checking the current working directory.
+Next, create a new subdirectory named `seqs`.
+After creating `seqs`, navigate back to your home directory using both absolute and relative paths.

+### Questions

+**(a) What is the absolute path to your home directory?
+**(b) Why is it not recommended to use spaces in filenames?
+**(c) What `ls` flag can be used to classify items as directories, executable files, or links by appending `/`, `*` or `@` characters?